What is ESG? Ultimate Rules to Better Your Business (2022)

-Nowadays, many more investors are taking care of the ESG factors in their investments.
+Nowadays, many more institutional investors are taking care of the ESG factors in their investments.

-On the legal hand, the European regulations are moving to the implementation of the ESG rules in any business-related area.
-This strategy will help the economy to be more sustainable and “green”.
+On the legal hand, the European regulations are moving to the implementation of the ESG rules in any business related area.
+This strategy will help the economy be more sustainable and “green”.

 Companies have started the shift to ESG activities in order to remain successful in the near future.
-Sustainability is the new ideal that pushes companies to “adapt” to ESG to keep growing “greenly”.
+Sustainability is the new ideal that pushes companies to “adapt” to keep growing “greenly”.

 It is crucial for new start-ups to foresee future regulations and trends.

-Looking at the direction in which the institutions are going, it seems that ESG may become compulsory for any organization very soon.
-Hence, companies need to start moving towards ESG.
+If you consider the direction in which the institutions are going, it may become compulsory for any organization very soon.
+Hence, companies need to start moving towards it.

-ESG principles can vary from CO2 reduction to usage of sustainable natural materials, from human rights to diversity in workplaces, from limited executive compensation to anti-corruption.
+ESG principles can vary from CO2 reduction to the usage of sustainable natural materials.
+They include:

 ESG represents 25% of the US investments.
-This means that out of $4 invested, $1 comes from ESG investments.
+This means that if the investment is $4, $1 comes from ESG investments.